 Whenever you think about bakery products, your mind goes in the direction of the finished bakery products like Bread, Cookies, and Cakes and the list is so long.
 But have you ever tried to go behind the science of bakery products?
 If you go through the science behind the bakery products, that is much more fascinating than the finished goods.
 Let us know about the substance which makes products so soft and spongy i.e. Leavening agents.

 What are Leavening Agents?|What are Raising Agents?

-Leaveners or leavening agents are Substances that Produce Gas which causes bread and other baked goods such as cakes, cookies and muffins to rise when they enter into the oven.
+Leaveners or leavening agents are Substances that Produce Gas that causes bread and other baked goods such as cakes, cookies, and muffins to rise when they enter the oven.
 The gas produced depends on what type of leavening agent you use.
 In simpler words, leaveners produce the gas which causes dough or batter to rise.
-Leavening Agents can be Yeast, Baking Powder, Baking Soda and even Air or Steam.
+Leavening Agents can be Yeast, Baking Powder, Baking Soda, and even Air or Steam.
 Leavening agents are added to the batter or dough before the product is baked.
-The basic work of any leavening agent is to Cause Foaming which results in the lighter and softer batter.
+The basic work of any leavening agent is to Cause Foaming which results in a lighter and softer batter.
 Leavening agents Create Air Pockets into the Batter by producing gas.
 This makes the batter rise & become Fluffy.